 Know Before You Go

-As of July 18, and in accordance with L.A.
+In accordance with L.A.
 County Department of Public Health orders, all guests aged 2 and older are required to wear face coverings in public indoor and enclosed settings at the L.A.
 Zoo.
 Read on for more information on current health and safety measures and what to expect during your visit.

 Face coverings are required for all guests aged 2 and older in indoor and enclosed public settings, including the LAIR, retail and food service locations, restrooms, and Safari Shuttle.
 Guests who are not fully vaccinated are recommended by the CDC to wear face coverings outside as well.